msrissaxox/msrissaxox/README.md

 I'm a passionate full-stack developer with a background in education and technology consulting.
 My expertise lies in building responsive, user-focused applications using modern web technologies like React.js, Node.js, Next.js, and Express.js.
 I combine my love for coding with my commitment to creating innovative and scalable solutions.

 ## 🌱 What I’m Currently Doing
+- Working alongside a team of developers with Chingu, creating a full stack app in an agile environment.
 - Enhancing my React.js and Tailwind CSS skills by working on dynamic full-stack applications.
 - Exploring opportunities to contribute to open-source projects and collaborate with other developers.